Thijsvanede/bakkelund/README.md

-# bakkelund
+# Metrics
-Python implementation of the Bakkelund distance, i.e. a metric over the longest common subsequence (LCS).
+Python implementation of some more uncommon metrics.
+Currently only longest common subsequence LCS metrics are implemented.